 By taking charge of their lives in this important way, they have the tools to overcome poverty, discrimination and illiteracy.

 By employing traditional artisans, skilled in hand block printing, we hope to preserve this ancient craft for generations to come, in the face of competition from mechanised mass production.
-By choosing organic cotton for our tunics , we are reinforcing our commitment to sustainable clothing, whilst doing our bit for the environment.
-Our strong relationships with our partners are based on trust, mutual respect and the shared belief that by working together, we can make a difference.
+By choosing certified organic cotton and sustainable fabrics, we are reinforcing our commitment to sustainable clothing, whilst doing our bit for the environment.
+Our strong relationships with our ethical partners are based on trust, mutual respect and the shared belief that by working together, we can make a difference.

 And what does this have to do with my little brother?
 Absolutely nothing ….. revenge is a dish best served cold #sisterlylove